 Presently, Jan van Boeckel is content editor for the forthcoming online project OpenAirPhilosophy which will make the writings of Norwegian ecophilosophers Arne Naess, Sigmund Kvaløy Setreng and Peter Wessel Zapffe available to a broad international audience.
-For the new issue of the Arts and Teaching Journal Artizein, Jan acts as guest editor-in-chief.
-The forthcoming edition will thematize the triad of art, education, and the natural environment.
+For a special issue of Arts and Teaching Journal Artizein, Jan was guest editor-in-chief.
+The theme of the edition is the triad of art, education, and the natural environment.

-On an ongoing basis, Jan van Boeckel participates in and contributes to sessions of ArtEZ International Research school (AIR) in Arnhem, the Netherlands, on artistic research.
+On an ongoing basis, Jan van Boeckel participates in and contributes to sessions on artistic research of the ArtEZ International Research school (AIR) in Arnhem, the Netherlands,

-In July 2017, Jan taught a wildpainting course on the island of Gotland (Sweden), and from 4 till 20 August, he was artist-in residence at Gjendebu lodge in Jotunheimen National Park in the mountains of central Norway, and running daily wildpainting workshops.
+In the summer of 2017, Jan taught a wildpainting course on the island of Gotland (Sweden) and he was artist-in-residence at Gjendebu lodge in Jotunheimen National Park in Norway, where he also ran wildpainting workshops.

 An interview with Jan van Boeckel can be accessed at the website of the Estonian Academy of Arts (conducted in the autumn of 2015).
 Two earlier interviews, in Dutch – one in the daily newspaper Trouw (2013) and the other as part of the book Hoor de Zon (2012) – can be read here.